ignaciolinari/beyond-the-cutoff/README.md

 print(response["response"])
 ```

 The default configuration connects to the Ollama daemon at `http://localhost:11434` and queries `qwen2.5:0.5b-instruct`.
 Override `configs/default.yaml` (or pass a custom config such as the original baseline) to toggle providers, sampling parameters, or model tags.
-Swap the `inference.model` to `qwen2.5:3b-instruct-q4_K_M` once the 0.5B RAG/FT/Hybrid experiments finish so you can rerun the trilogy at 3B capacity.
+Swap the `inference.model` to `qwen2.5:3b-instruct-q4_K_M` once the 0.5B 6-condition experiments finish so you can rerun the full comparison at 3B capacity.

 ## Pipeline Workflow

 - **Ingestion/indexing**: run `python scripts/ingest_and_index.py --config configs/default.yaml` to turn the downloaded PDFs into text chunks and rebuild the FAISS index under `data/external/index`.
 Each run refreshes `data/processed/manifest.json` and writes metadata catalog exports under `data/processed/metadata_catalog*` for downstream analysis/versioning.
 - **Offline tasks**: once the index exists, call `python scripts/generate_offline_dataset.py --config configs/default.yaml` so the `qwen2.5:7b-instruct-q4_K_M` generator can produce QA/summaries/citation tasks backed by those chunks.
-- **Fine-tuning**: take the resulting JSONL plus your assistant prompts into Colab/Kaggle, fine-tune `Qwen/Qwen2.5-0.5B-Instruct` with LoRA (optional), export the adapter/full weights, and keep the safetensors checkpoints.
+- **Fine-tuning**: take the resulting JSONL into Colab/Kaggle notebooks (`notebooks/finetuning/`).
+For the 6-condition experiment, train TWO models: (1) `lora_science_v1_instruction_only.ipynb` trains WITHOUT RAG contexts, (2) `lora_science_v1.ipynb` trains WITH RAG contexts.
+Export adapter/full weights and keep the safetensors checkpoints.
 - **Deployment**: convert tuned checkpoints to GGUF (e.g., `llama.cpp convert` + `quantize`) and, if desired, register custom Ollama aliases; the default pipeline now calls the stock Qwen2.5 tags directly.
 - **Evaluation**: reuse `python scripts/ingest_and_index.py` results plus the evaluation datasets with the 7B judge (`qwen2.5:7b-instruct-q4_K_M`) or a cloud grader by flipping the provider/model in the config.
 - **Verification**: after each stage, run `pytest tests/test_config.py` (and the broader suite once the pipeline is populated) to ensure the configuration and adapters remain wired correctly.